DeNetDM: Debiasing by Network Depth Modulation: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have made remarkable progress over the past years in many different fields by delivering superior performance on large-scale datasets.
-However, while the benefits of training DNNs on large-scale datasets are undeniable, these algorithms also tend to inadvertently acquire unwanted biases \cite{NEURIPS2020_6cfe0e61}.
-Such biases can lead to systematic and unfair predictions based on certain attributes or groups, often reflecting societal prejudices.
+Deep neural networks (DNNs) have made remarkable progress across various domains by delivering superior performance on large-scale datasets.
+However, while the benefits of training DNNs on large-scale datasets are undeniable, these algorithms also tend to inadvertently acquire unwanted biases \cite{NEURIPS2020_6cfe0e61}, hampering their generalization.
 For instance, a classifier predominantly trained to recognize camels in desert landscapes could encounter difficulties when attempting to identify a camel situated on a road \cite{Kim_2021_ICCV}.
-However, it is worth noting that not all biases are necessarily unwanted; some level of bias can be beneficial for model performance, such as the grounded assumption that cars typically operate on roads \cite{Choi_2020_CVPR}.
-Nevertheless, identifying the unwanted biases and mitigating them is of utmost importance.

-Image classifiers, in particular, are prone to capture spurious correlations within the available data, hampering their generalization and robustness.
-Previous efforts to address this issue have typically depended on having prior knowledge of the bias.
-Certain methods assume the availability of bias annotations as suggested in \cite{9607491,Kim_2019_CVPR,sagawa2019distributionally,wang2020fair}, and may involve predefined bias types, such as texture bias mitigation approach in \cite{geirhos2018imagenettrained}, which limits models' ability to address biases without prior knowledge.
-However, acquiring bias labels with human resources is expensive, time-consuming, and laborious.
-Recent studies, including \cite{NEURIPS2020_eddc3427} and \cite{NEURIPS2021_disentangled}, have shifted towards debiasing methods without bias labels, with approaches like \cite{NEURIPS2020_eddc3427} emphasizing bias-aligned samples and reweighting bias-conflicting samples, while others like \cite{NEURIPS2021_disentangled,Kim_2021_ICCV} introduce augmentation strategies to diversify bias-conflicting data points.
+While a certain degree of bias can enhance model performance, as exemplified by the assumption that cars usually travel on roads \cite{Choi_2020_CVPR}, it remains critical to identify and address unwanted biases.
+Previous methods to address this problem rely on bias annotations as suggested in \cite{9607491,Kim_2019_CVPR,sagawa2019distributionally,wang2020fair}, and may involve predefined bias types, such as texture bias mitigation approach in \cite{geirhos2018imagenettrained}.
+However, acquiring bias labels with human resources is expensive and time-consuming.
+Recent studies, including \cite{NEURIPS2020_eddc3427} and \cite{NEURIPS2021_disentangled}, have shifted towards debiasing methods without bias labels, with approaches like \cite{NEURIPS2020_eddc3427} emphasizing bias-aligned samples and reweighting bias-conflicting samples, while others like \cite{NEURIPS2021_disentangled,Kim_2021_ICCV} introduce augmentation strategies to diversify bias-conflicting points.